christyheaton/Cugos_SpringFling_2017/README.md

 * All data from the [King County GIS Data Portal](http://www5.kingcounty.gov/gisdataportal/).

 * The Python portion of this tutorial is modified from this [Maptime Meetup workshop (Feb.
 8, 2017)](https://www.meetup.com/MaptimeSEA/), which is adapted from materials prepared by [Emilio Mayorga](https://github.com/emiliom/) for the [University of Washington GeoHack week event](https://geohackweek.github.io), Nov 14-18, 2016.
-We'll be using [those materials ("Vector Data Processing using Python Tools")](https://geohackweek.github.io/vector/) directly in some cases, as is.
+We'll be using some of [those materials ("Vector Data Processing using Python Tools")](https://geohackweek.github.io/vector/) directly in some cases, as is.

-* The R portion of this tutorial is modified from this [Maptime Meeting workshop (June 6, 2016)](http://maptimesea.github.io/2016/06/01/R.html) with help from David Fisher.
+* The R portion of this tutorial is modified from this [Maptime Meetup workshop (June 6, 2016)](http://maptimesea.github.io/2016/06/01/R.html) with help from David Fisher.

 ### Getting Started